How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 • While it’s possible to purchase the ticket in Germany at a train station, due to the points above, tourists will want to purchase the ticket online before their trip.

 • You can only use the ticket on local and regional public transportation.
-No fast trains (ICE/IC/EC/FlixTrain).
+No fast trains (ICE/IC/EC), private trains, private busses (like the one that takes you up to Eagle’s Nest), private boats, etc.

-• You can’t use the ticket outside of Germany.
+• You can’t use the ticket outside of Germany (but you can use it to Salzburg).

 How To Decide If You Want To Use The Deutschland-Ticket For Your Trip To Germany

-1. Make a list of when and for how long you’ll use regional trains and local public transportation (bus, tram, etc) on your trip.
-Add up the price to purchase each one separately.
+1. Make a list of when and for how long you’ll use regional trains and city public transportation (bus, tram, etc) on your trip.
+Add up the price to purchase everything separately.

 2. If you’re still figuring out which trains you want to take to get from one city to another (or for day trips), do this research before you purchase the Deutschland-Ticket!
-Regional trains are great for some trips but they can be significantly slower than ICE/IC/EC trains, so don’t simply plan to just use regional trains on your trip.
+Regional trains are great for some trips but they can be significantly slower than ICE/IC/EC trains, you can’t book seat reservations (so if the train is full you might end up standing), and you’ll likely have to make more connections.
+So don’t simply plan to just use regional trains on your trip.
 Use the Deutsche Bahn website to look at all options for each leg of your trip, and then decide which legs you want to use the fast trains for vs. the slower trains.

 3. Look at the calendar and see how many months you’ll need to subscribe.
 If you’re spending 10 days in Germany with 7 in June and 3 in July, you’ll need to subscribe for June and July in order to use the ticket throughout your trip.
-We decided to subscribe for 4 months even though we only need it for half of 2 of those months because it will still save us a lot of money.
+One one trip we decided to subscribe for 4 months even though we only need it for half of 2 of those months because it still saved us a lot of money.

 4. Consider how many people you’re traveling with.
-Will each person have a phone with continuous internet that can house the ticket in the relevant app?
+Is it worth everyone having their own Deutschland-Ticket?
+Or would sharing a couple tickets like the Bavaria Ticket suffice for your trip?
 Note: children under 6 can travel free of charge.
 Everyone 6 and older needs to have their own Deutschland-Ticket.

 5. Explore other ticket options that might be easier to purchase, especially if traveling with others.
-There are a lot of ticket options that could work just as well, if not better, for your trip (like using regional day tickets).
+There are a lot of ticket options that could work just as well, if not better, for your trip (like using regional day tickets like the Bavaria Ticket).

 regional train interior